 Factors That Affect Cheer Tryouts

-Skill level, roster size, and team goals can influence tryout results.
+Skill level, roster size, and team goals can all influence tryout results, and requirements vary widely from one school to the next.

 Schools With Larger Cheer Rosters